dena-platform/Dena/README.md

 email:admin@dena-platform.com
 password:123456
  ```
-After calling login API you get an jwt token that you can use for calling other web service.
+After calling login API you get an JWT token that you can use for calling other web service.
 For more information please see
 <a href="https://github.com/dena-platform/Dena/wiki/REST-API">REST-API</a> documentation.